 In July 2021, Textile Exchange held conversations and collected feedback from a variety of key stakeholders and hosted a public webinar presenting the direction of travel and goals for the standard transition.
 You can find the recording here.

-We plan to roll the GRS/RCS revision into the development of the new standard and are anticipating to release a new standards framework towards the end of 2022, following a thorough multi-stakeholder review process.
+We will roll the GRS/RCS revision into the development of the new standard and are anticipating to release a new standards framework towards the end of 2022 (subject to change), following a thorough multi-stakeholder review process.

 Textile Exchange will embark on this journey in collaboration with an International Working Group (IWG).
-Previous IWGs have been established per standard, and with this transition, we are planning to focus on one IWG, connected to smaller subject matter expert groups that will inform the IWG.
-We are also looking for participants for a labelling task force and pilot.
-If you are interested in participating in the IWG subject matter expert group, the labelling pilot, or both, please send an email to firstname.lastname@example.org.
+Previous IWGs have been established per standard, and with the creation of one unified standard, we will focus on one IWG, connected to smaller subject matter expert groups that will inform the IWG.
+You can learn more about decision-making in our Standard Setting Procedure here.

 Textile Exchange’s Standards Team is leading this revision process in close collaboration with the International Working Group.
-The public will have multiple opportunities to provide feedback throughout the revision process through an initial feedback period, participation in the International Working Group, and the final draft consultation.
-Please visit the Standards Transition Revision website for updates.
+The public will have multiple opportunities to provide feedback throughout the revision process.
+Please continue to visit the Unified Standard website for updates.

 Any questions or comments can be directed to Standards@TextileExchange.org.